 On the other hand, fuel exerts pressure on the diaphragm, also compressing the spring.

-If the throttle is closed, the vacuum behind it is maximum, the diaphragm pulls the valve more strongly - the fuel pressure decreases.
+If the throttle valve is closed, the vacuum behind it is maximum, the diaphragm pulls the valve more strongly - the fuel pressure decreases.

 The pressure regulator is non-separable and must be replaced if it fails.